osucord/resources/content.md

 - [Sombrax79](https://osu.ppy.sh/users/6484647) ([commands](https://ost.sombrax79.org/commands)) - Recommendations for stamina intensive beatmaps
 ---
 ### Misc
-- [osu!wiki](https://osu.ppy.sh/wiki/en/Main_page) - Tons of different articles about osu!
-- [osu! discord communities](https://osu.ppy.sh/wiki/en/Community/Discord_servers#official-osu!-server) - List of various discord servers made by the osu! community
 - [osu!mania Pattern Repository](https://imgur.com/a/replacement-glossary-osu-mania-pattern-repository-qEwP37W) - A glossary of common osu!mania patterns and terms
 - [Alexaaro's Imagemap Generator](https://alexaario.github.io/osu-BBCodeImagemapGenerator/) - A tool to create BBCode for imagemaps
 - [Mutualify](https://mutualify.stanr.info/) - Find people that are following you, but that you have not mutualed
+- [osu! beatmap heatmap](https://osu-heatmap.ekga.me/) - View the playfield usage of a beatmap, sometimes revealing a hidden beauty some mappers hide in their maps